-New Pacific School intends to locate within the Folsom Cordova Unified School District and the City of Rancho Cordova, near the west side of the School District.
-The school will be located within the 95607 zip code, within a 5 mile radius of Cordova High School.
+New Pacific School intends to locate within the Yuba City Unified School District and Yuba City.
 It is not fiduciarily responsible nor plausible for a charter school to sign a lease without having an approved charter petition.
 As such, establishment charter petitions, such as New Pacific School's charter, may not necessarily identify a specific facility at the time of charter submission.